orchidsoftware/orchid.software/docs/en/docs/builder.md

 $html = $builder->generateForm();
 ```

-You can also specify the desired language and prefix, for example:
+You can also set the desired language and prefix using the `setLanguage` method:

 ```php
 $fields = [